operator-framework/enhancements/enhancements/hybrid-helm-operator.md

 the Helm-based operator, we will scaffold out every bit of code that is not accessible via a library, and err on the side of scaffolding more than we need to.

-For the first iteration of the hybrid Helm/Go operator plugin, we will likely just scaffold out nearly everything that is currently in the [helm-operator repository][helm-operator-repo], but with a `main.go` that is more in line with a typical Go-based operator, including the kubebuilder scaffolding markers that make it easy to add pure Go-based apis.
-This will provide maximal flexibility for early adopters of the pre-stable plugin.
+For the first iteration of the hybrid Helm/Go operator plugin, we will scaffold out most of the configuration and core reconciliation logic that is currently in the [helm-operator repository][helm-operator-repo], but with a `main.go` that is more in line with a typical Go-based operator, including the kubebuilder scaffolding markers that make it easy to add pure Go-based apis.
+The major difference between the scaffolded `main.go` for a hybrid operator vs a pure Go-based operator is that it will include the logic for loading/parsing the `watches.yaml` and handling the reconciliation of resources defined there.
+This will provide maximal
+flexibility for early adopters of the pre-stable plugin.
 This also matches the functionality that current users of the [helm-operator repository][helm-operator-repo] have, as the way they have customized the behavior of the `helm-operator` binary is by forking the repository entirely and